 Where a request including variant TLD labels is approved, ICANN may enter into an agreement with the relevant registry operator.
-Certain frameworks are available for ccTLDs, while gTLDs are expected to enter into a standard registry agreement with ICANN.
+Certain frameworks are available for ccTLD operators, while gTLD operators are expected to enter into a standard registry agreement with ICANN.
 These mechanisms can continue to be used for cases where there are variant TLD labels.
 A set of issues to be resolved, however, concerns the requirements to be followed by operators of variant TLDs.
 These could include:

 Whether there should be specific reporting requirements concerning the variant TLDs, and if so, what data should be reported.